biakaworks/Employee-Organizer/README.md

 - [Questions](#questions)

 ## Installation
-💿 use node and run node index.js and answer a few questions
+💿 use node and run node app.js and answer a few questions about your employees to build out your Employee Organizer

 ## Contributing
 🤝 Myself (biaka) and many sources on the internet